nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 - Your original weight in kg, the weight when you first started using DietBook or you current weight.
 - Your current weight in kg.
 - Your target weight in kg, or your current weight if that is also your target weight.
-- Your activity level, represented by a number from 1 to 5.
+- Your fitness level, represented by a number from 1 to 5.
   1 = You hardly engage in any exercise or have a job that requires little to no physical activity.
   2 = You engage in some form of light exercise or have a job that requires some physical activity.
   3 = You engage in moderate amount of exercise or have a job that requires moderate physical activity.